lintonye/parallax/README.md

 - Code overrides:
   1. Drop a `ParallaxScroll` and connect with the entire scroll content.
 The usage is exactly the same as the standard `Scroll` component.
-  2. Add an override to any Frames in the scroll content (details below)
+  2. Add an override to any Frames in the scroll content (details below).
+Yes, it doesn't have to be `ParallaxLayer`!
   4. Profit!

 # Code overrides